spotify/helios/docs/user_manual.md

   `"protocol": udp`.
 E.g. `{"quic": {"internalPort": 80, "protocol": "udp"}}` or `{"dns": {"internalPort": 53, "externalPort": 53, "protocol": "udp"}}`.
 The endpoint name can be used when specifying service registration using `registration`. (default: [])
-* registration: Service discovery registration.
+* `registration`: Service discovery registration.
 Specify a service name, the port name and a protocol on the format service/protocol=port.
 E.g. `{"website/tcp": {"ports": {"http": {}}}}` will register the port named http with the protocol tcp.
 Protocol is optional and default is tcp.
 If there is only one port mapping, this will be used by default and it will be enough to specify only the service name, e.g. `{"wordpress": {}}`. (default: {})
-* registrationDomain: If set, overrides the default domain in which discovery serviceregistration occurs.
+* `registrationDomain`: If set, overrides the default domain in which discovery serviceregistration occurs.
 What is allowed here will vary based upon the discovery service plugin used.
   (default: "").
+* `securityOpt`: A list of strings denoting security options for running Docker containers, i.e. `docker run --security-opt`.
+See [Docker docs](https://docs.docker.com/reference/run/#security-configuration).
-* token: Insecure access token meant to prevent accidental changes to your job (e.g. undeploys).
+* `token`: Insecure access token meant to prevent accidental changes to your job (e.g. undeploys).
-* volumes: Container volumes.
+* `volumes`: Container volumes.
 Specify either a single path to create a data volume, or a source path and a container path to mount a file or directory from the host.
 The container path can be suffixed with "rw" or "ro" to create a read-write or read-only volume, respectively.
   Format: `"[container-path]:[rw|ro]":[host-path]`. (default: {}).